By NICHOLAS HAMBURGER, Special to the CCJN

 “I’ve repeatedly been asked why would I want this job at this stage of my life; why would I leave a practice of law as a trial attorney?
 And I can tell you that this position is a dream job for me,” Garon said.

-JEF, an affiliate agency of the Jewish Federation of Greater New Orleans, serves as a repository of funds from which planned donations, grants, and emergency assistance are dispersed throughout the Jewish community.
+JEF, an affiliate agency of the Jewish Federation of Greater New Orleans, serves as a repository of funds from which planned donations, grants, and emergency assistance are drawn and then dispersed throughout the Jewish community.
 At Thursday’s event, Larry M. Lehmann, president of JEF, described it as “the savings account” of the Jewish community in Louisiana, encouraging attendees to invest in the non-profit corporation and thereby ensure the community’s future financial health.

 Meanwhile, Rabbi Edward P. Cohn pointed out in his invocation that JEF continues a legacy of philanthropy harking back to the Book of Leviticus.
 “The Torah describes free will offerings, which were completely at the discretion of the giver.
 And that, you see, very quickly brings us to tonight: the Jewish Endowment Foundation of Louisiana, established in 1967, the origins of which go all the way back to Torah times,” Cohn said.